daveshap/MARAGI/docs/index.md

 # go to http://127.0.0.1:9999 in a browser
 ```

+### Client

+For more info, check out the [Client Documentation](https://maragi.io/classes/client.html) page on this site.
 Create a client in a second instance of Python

 ```python
 import maragi